I’m not pollen your leg, vegan honey actually exists…and it’s fabulous!

 Honey w/o Bees by MeliBio

-If you thought fermentation couldn’t get any more awesome than sourdough bread and natural wine, then you’re missing a trick.
+If you thought fermentation couldn’t get any more awesome than sourdough bread and vegan wine, then you’re missing a trick.
 The world’s first real honey made without exploiting the humble honeybee, MeliBio’s Honey w/o Bees is molecularly identical so you can experience the coveted complexity of flavour and viscosity that honey lovers so desire.

 During the process of fermentation, microorganisms digest a food supply and produce desirable products, such as beer, bread and cheese.
 In the case of precision fermentation, yeast cells can be tailored to consume specific food sources and produce the substance of interest (e.g. egg, milk & heme proteins, enzymes, fats, natural pigments, etc.), which is then isolated and amassed to create commodities such as animal-free honey, dairy milk and even meat – just another way that fungi are changing the world!